asyncapi/website/pages/docs/concepts/asyncapi-document/resuable-parts.md

 ## Same file

-You can use the ref keyword to reference a component within the same document.
-The image below defines referencing a component within the same document.
+You can use the $ref keyword to reference a component within the same document.
+The diagram below defines referencing a component within the same document.

 ```mermaid
 graph LR